-This week, we want to introduce you to Christopher Dodd aka ‘Chris the Freelancer’.
+This week, we caught up with Christopher Dodd aka ‘Chris the Freelancer’.
 Chris is a location independent freelancer who inspires businesses and individuals to embrace the location independent lifestyle through his Blog, Podcast and YouTube channel.
-Enjoy!

 First, tell us a little bit about yourself.
 What’s your background, and what are you doing now?